saurabhmalidev/saurabhmalidev/README.md

 Data Engineer with experience across AWS and Azure, building ETL/ELT pipelines with Databricks, PySpark, and Delta Lake.
 Background also includes Big Data, GenAI/RAG, NLP, data modeling, distributed systems, CI/CD, and PostgreSQL.

+Outside of data, I like philosophy, psychology, history, and sociology — it shapes how I think about the people and context behind the data, not just the pipelines.
 ---
 ### ⚙️ Tech Stack